plproxy/plproxy/doc/config.md

   Do not use binary I/O for connections to this cluster.

-* `keepalive_idle`

-  TCP keepalive - how long the connection needs to be idle, before keepalive packets can be sent.
-In seconds.

-* `keepalive_interval`

-  TCP keepalive - interval between keepalive packets.
-In seconds.

-* `keepalive_count`

-  TCP keepalive - how many packets to send.
-If none get answer, connection will be close.

 * `connect_timeout`

   Initial connect is canceled, if it takes more that this.